opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 We will explore how ehrQL's null values work in the below dataset definition and some approaches to dealing with missing values.

-### Full Example
+### Full example

 ???+ example "Dataset definition: `5a_multiple3_dataset_definition.py`"

     ```python
     ---8<-- "databuilder/ehrql-tutorial-examples/5a_multiple3_dataset_definition.py"
     ```

+In this section, we will build up a dataset using data that has missing values.
+We will use two different tables:

+* `hospitalisations`
+* `patient_address`

-In this section, we will building up a dataset using data that has missing values.
-We will be using 2 different tables, hospitalisations and patient_address.
-Both of these tables contain missing data.
-The patient address table contains a column called system which has some missing values, and the patient address table has a column called index_of_multiple_deprivation_rounded.
-We came across this column before in a previous tutorial but this time, we have included some missing data.
+Both of these tables contain missing data:

+* the `hospitalisations` table has a column called `system` with missing values
+* the `patient address` table has a column called `index_of_multiple_deprivation_rounded` We came across this column before in a previous tutorial but this time, we have included some missing data.

+For brevity,
-For the sake of brevity, the tables will not be displayed here but can be reviewed in the `example-data/multiple3/` folder.
+the tables will not be displayed here but can be reviewed in the `example-data/multiple3/` folder.

 The output of the query above should generate the table below:

 ???+ example "Output dataset: `outputs/5a_multiple3_dataset_definition.csv`"